 long shelf life no refrigeration

-Pondering the peculiar perseverance of peanut butter, we find ourselves intrigued by its non-perishable nature.
-Have you ever wondered why this creamy spread seems to defy the passage of time?
+Contemplating the unique resilience of peanut butter, we are fascinated by its ability to remain non-perishable.
+Have you ever thought about why this smooth spread appears to resist the effects of time?

 The answer lies in its unique composition and the processes used to create it.
 Join us as we unravel the mystery behind this beloved pantry staple and uncover the factors that render it impervious to spoilage.